jkrshw/jessek-blog/content/Posts/simple-victories.md

 	July 1
 	Accepted for position as contractor at a digital agency

-Having just arrived in the UK after burning through cash in the US it was time to find a job.
-I'd seen someone tweet the CERN job while we were on holiday and applied a few days after we landed in London.
-It was a long shot but I had nothing to lose.
+Applying for jobs is hard work and each job application is an achievemnt in it's own right.
+I went through the usual channels of putting my CV on a jobs site and I'd seen someone tweet the CERN job while we were on holiday so I applied for that as well.

-After uploading my CV to a jobs site the phone kept ringing.
-I had a few phone interviews the first week and a few in person the next week.

 I was quite excited about an interview with a start up photo sharing site.
-After a disastrous interview I was not offered the role and took up the contracting position.
+After a disastrous technical interview I was not offered the role and took up the contracting position.
 It wasn't my dream job but as a contractor I could cash in while keeping a lookout for something better.

 	July 20
 	Created Python script to generate sling mappings